novirachmahwati/onePhoneStore/README.md

 # One Phone Store

-One Phone Store is a responsive website project showcasing semantic HTML structure and modern CSS techniques.
-This project emphasizes accessibility, clean design, and adherence to web development best practices.
+One Phone Store is a responsive website project completed as part of the [Dicoding](https://www.dicoding.com/) program.
+The project showcases semantic HTML structure and modern CSS techniques, emphasizing accessibility, clean design, and adherence to web development best practices.

 ## Features